ruggeryiury/ugc-parser/README.md

         "Hope you got it right lol"
     #endlist

-## ❗️ Known imitations
+## ❗️ Known imitations/To-do List

-You can't declare dicts inside a list, this is a feature that may be added later.
+[ ] You can't declare dicts inside a list, this is a feature that may be added later.